Unique Continuation for the Magnetic Schr\"odinger Equation: Main Results

 \section{Main Results}

 Theorem~\ref{Thm:adaptedK} above establishes the strong UCP under Assumption~\ref{A:1}.
 If in addition the negative part of $v$ is locally $L^{3/2}(\mathbb R^3)$ summable we obtain the UCP from sets of positive measure: \begin{theorem} Suppose Assumption~\ref{A:1}.
-If in addition $v_-\in L_\mathrm{loc}^{3/2}(\mathbb{R}^3)$ and $\psi \in H_{\mathrm{loc}}^2(\mathbb{R}^D)$ solves \eqref{SE2} and vanishes on a set of positive measure, then $\psi$ is identically zero.
-Consequently, the Schr\"odinger equation has the UCP from sets of positive measure. \end{theorem} \begin{remark} The requirement $u\geq 0$ can be relaxed if one on the other hand assumes that $u(x_1,x_2) = u'(x_1-x_2)$ (see Lemma~A.2 in Lammert \cite{Lammert2016}). \end{remark} If the strong UCP can be obtained under other assumptions than Assumption~\ref{A:1}, the following corollary can be used to obtain the UCP from sets of positive measure. \begin{corollary} Suppose the strong UCP for the Schr\"odinger equation (not necessarily by means of Assumption~\ref{A:1}), then the constraint $v_- + |A|^2 + \i (\nabla\cdot A) \in L_\mathrm{loc}^{3/2}(\mathbb R^3)$ gives UCP from sets of positive measure. \end{corollary} Due to the particular form of the potentials and with the choice $\underline x_0=( x_0,\dots, x_0) \in \mathbb R^D$, for fixed $ x_0 \in \mathbb R^3$, we note that
+If in addition $v_-\in L_\mathrm{loc}^{3/2}(\mathbb{R}^3)$ and $\psi \in H_{\mathrm{loc}}^2(\mathbb{R}^{3N})$ solves \eqref{SE2} and vanishes on a set of positive measure, then $\psi$ is identically zero.
+Consequently, the Schr\"odinger equation has the UCP from sets of positive measure. \end{theorem} \begin{remark} The requirement $u\geq 0$ can be relaxed if one assumes that $u(x_1,x_2) = u'(x_1-x_2)$ (see Lemma~A.2 in Lammert \cite{Lammert2018}). \end{remark} If the strong UCP can be obtained under other assumptions than Assumption~\ref{A:1}, the following corollary can be used to obtain the UCP from sets of positive measure. \begin{corollary} Suppose the strong UCP for the Schr\"odinger equation (not necessarily by means of Assumption~\ref{A:1}), then the constraint $v_- + |A|^2 + \i (\nabla\cdot A) \in L_\mathrm{loc}^{3/2}(\mathbb R^3)$ gives the UCP from sets of positive measure. \end{corollary}